IRAK4

 IRAK-4 (interleukin-1 receptor-associated kinase 4), in the IRAK family, is a protein kinase involved in signaling innate immune responses from Toll-like receptors.
 It also supports signaling from T-cell receptors.
-IRAK4 contains domain structures which are similar to those of IRAK1, IRAK2, IRAKM and Pelle.
+IRAK4 contains domain structures which are similar to those of IRAK1, IRAK2, IRAK3 and Pelle.
 IRAK4 is unique compared to IRAK1, IRAK2 and IRAKM in that it functions upstream of the other IRAKs, but is more similar to Pelle in this trait.
 IRAK4 has important clinical applications.

 Animals without IRAK-4 are more susceptible to viruses and bacteria but completely resistant to LPS challenge.

 History

 The first IL-1 receptor-associated kinase (IRAK) was observed in 1994 through experiments with murine T helper cell lines D10N and EL-4.
 Two years later the first experimental member of this family of kinases, IRAK1, was cloned.
 In 2002, through database searches at the National Center for Biotechnology Information in an attempt to recognize novel members of the IRAK family, a human cDNA sequence which encoded a peptide sharing significant homology with IRAK1 was identified.
 This cDNA sequence was found to have five amino acid substitutions compared to IRAK1 and was termed IRAK4.

 IRAK4 was proposed to be the mammalian homolog of the Pelle gene found in Drosophila melanogaster and was proposed to require its kinase activity in order for it to function in activating NF-κB.
 It was also proposed by Li et al. that it might function upstream of other IRAKs and possibly cause a cascade of phosphorylation events through its function as an IRAK1 kinase.
 This idea of a cascade of phosphorylation events was supported by a study where an IRAK4 knockout in mice showed a more severe phenotype than other IRAK knockout experiments and signalling through Toll/IL-1 receptor (TIR) is virtually eliminated.

 In 2007 it was found that IRAK4 activity was necessary for activating signal pathways which lead to mitogen-activated protein kinases (MAPK), or Toll-like receptor-mediated immune responses (TLR), but was not essential to T-cell Receptor (TCR) signalling as was originally proposed.